fiit-ba/pks-course/202324/assignments/1_network_communication_analyzer/en.md

 ## Minimum requirements for accepting a submitted assignment:

--   The program must be implemented in C/C++ or Python using the pcap library, be compilable and executable in classrooms.
+-   The program must be implemented in C/C++ or Python using the pcap or scapy library, be compilable and executable in classrooms.
 Use libpcap for linux /BSD and winpcap / npcap for Windows to open pcap files.
+Library can be named any, but it should provide the following accepted functions:
+    -   opening and closing pcap file,
+    -   loading a frame as byte array or hexdump,
+    -   loading the next frame from pcap file,
+    -   getting the length of the frame.

+    No other library functionality is allowed and custom logic must be implemented to parse the frames.

 -   The program can use frame length data from struct pcap_pkthdr and functions for working with pcap file and loading frames: